 - Carbohydrates are composed of poly- and monosaccharides.
-These are reduced by digestion - 85 From Openstax Anatomy and Physiology, http://cnx.org/contents/FPtK1zmh@7.30:wJt-Gj_K@4/Overview-of-Metabolic-Reaction.
+These are reduced by digestion to monosaccharides, which are used for energy or stored in cells, especially liver and muscle cells. - Proteins are polypeptide chains of amino acids, which are broken down into the separate amino acids which will be used to make more proteins. - 77 From Openstax Anatomy and Physiology, http://cnx.org/contents/FPtK1zmh@7.30:wJt-Gj_K@4/Overview-of-Metabolic-Reaction.